 SYMFI (efavirenz, lamivudine and tenofovir disoproxil fumarate) by Viatris (2) is non-nucleoside reverse transcriptase inhibitors [moa].
 First approved in 2018.

-SYMFI is a fixed-dose combination tablet containing efavirenz, lamivudine, and tenofovir disoproxil fumarate for oral treatment of HIV-1 infection.
-It works by inhibiting reverse transcriptase, a key enzyme in HIV replication.
-The combination is designed as a complete regimen for treatment-naïve and some treatment-experienced HIV patients.
+SYMFI is a fixed-dose combination tablet containing efavirenz, lamivudine, and tenofovir disoproxil fumarate for the treatment of HIV-1 infection.
+It works by inhibiting reverse transcriptase, a key enzyme required for HIV replication.
+This oral combination therapy simplifies dosing for HIV patients by combining three antiretroviral agents into a single tablet.

 Non-Nucleoside Reverse Transcriptase Inhibitors